brianrclow/photo-resizer/README.md

 4. Grab all the processed photos from the output folder

-Expect about 100 to take a little over a minute to run.
+Expect about 100 photos to take a little over a minute to run.